2/20/2025

 Executive Vice President and Chief Financial Officer

 Yeah.
-And I think maybe just to add some additional color on the industrial coatings and polymer businesses.
-To your point, if you go back to last year, large backlogs, large multi-year backlogs that we were working off, that has normalized.
-And so from a year over year comparability standpoint, that does create some comps this year.
+And I think maybe just to add some additional color on the industrial coatings and polymer businesses, to your point, if you go back to last year, large backlogs, large multi-year backlogs that we were working on, that has normalized.
+And so from a year-over-year compability standpoint, that does create some tough comps this year.
 But importantly, when we talk about order strengthening and backlog growth, we are seeing it in those businesses as well.
 And so we see a clear path to that starting to rebuild and inflect.
-And I think, you know, you'll see that play out in the form of sequential growth in those businesses going forward, but we'll have this year over year comparability to work through because of the large system backlog that we had coming out of last couple of years.
+And I think, you know, you'll see that play out in the form of sequential growth in those businesses going forward. but we'll have this year-over-year comparability to work through because of the large system backlog that we had coming out of the last couple of years.

 speaker